xlwings/xlwings-server/docs/lite_development.md

 ```{note}
 For packages from the Pyodide repository, such as pandas or Matplotlib, you can't just freely set the version, but need to use whatever version Pyodide is offering.
 ```

-## Python version

-The Python version is dictated by Pyodide, so you can't choose it.
-The current version is printed in the console of the browser dev tools (right-click on the task pane and click `Inspect`).

 ## Configuration